Is Depression Hereditary Or Inherited?: Exploring Treatment Options For People With Depression

 Is depression hereditary or inherited from family genes?

-It is believed that those with a first-degree relative—parents, siblings, or children—with depression generally have a two to three times higher risk of developing depression than the general public.
+It is believed that those with a first-degree relative—parents, siblings, or children—with depression have a two to three times higher risk of developing depression than the general public.
 However, having a close relative with depression doesn't necessarily mean you will develop the condition.
 Many people with this genetic predisposition never develop symptoms, and many without a family history of depression can also experience the disorder.

-What causes and increases the risk of depression?
+What increases the risk of depression?

-While depression often runs in families, researchers haven't yet named a definitive cause for the disorder.
+While depression often runs in families, researchers haven't named a definitive cause for the disorder.
 Instead, the medical community generally believes depression develops due to a complex interaction of biological factors, such as genetics, and environmental factors, such as personal experiences.

 Getty